telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/prevent-editing-for-certain-columns.md

 # Prevent Editing for Boolean Based Records

-The example below demonstrates how to prevent editing for a record based on a Boolean field in the data item.
+The following example demonstrates how to prevent editing for a record based on a Boolean field in the data item.

 ###### Example